 1. Dubai Bus

 Dubai has two types of buses to offer- the Big Bus Hop On and Hop Off Tour and the public transport bus.
-The Hop On Hop Off bus tour is a great sightseeing experience, which allows enjoying all the main attractions of the city in one go.
-With this option, visitors can get a closer look at The Palm, Atlantis, Burj Khalifa, Dubai Fountain and more marvels of the city.
+The Hop On Hop Off bus tour is a great sightseeing experience, which allows you to enjoy all the main attractions of the city in one go.
+With this option, visitors can get a closer look at The Palm, Atlantis, Burj Khalifa, Dubai Fountain, and more marvels of the city.
 As the name suggests, you can step out and in at any point for camera-ready shots.

-Speaking of the second bus option, it runs for 24 hours a day but comes with a downside of frequent stops and delays.
-Also remember, public transport buses depart every 15 minutes.
+Speaking of the second bus option, it runs for 24 hours a day but comes with the downside of frequent stops and delays.
+Also remember, that public transport buses depart every 15 minutes.
 They leave from every airport terminal and go through all the landmarks of the city.

 2. Dubai Taxi

 Taxis are one of the most convenient ways of traveling in and around Dubai.
 The city clearly has no shortage of cabs that can be hailed off the streets.
-Visitors can simply book taxis on the app, phone or simply take it on the spot.
-The fare price depends on the distance, time and traffic, of course.
-Taxis are typically priced starting at AED 5 (6am -10 pm).
-However, the fares of general taxis, special vehicles and limousines vary significantly.
+Visitors can simply book taxis on the app, or phone or simply take it on the spot.
+The fare price depends on the distance, time, and traffic, of course.
+Taxis are typically priced starting at AED 5 (6 am -10 pm).
+However, the fares of general taxis, special vehicles, and limousines vary significantly.

 3. Dubai Water Taxi